sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/03-isolated_vnet.md

 | Services VNets | ->  |  |  |  | Direct |
 | Branches VNets | ->  | Direct | Direct | Direct | Direct |

+These translate to 3 different Routing Tables, one each for Dev VNets, Prod Vnets and Services VNets.

 ## 2. Create VNets 3 and 4 in hubs 1 and 2

 Creates two additional VNets: